 Turbine Unit Operating Range.

 From April 1 through October 31, turbine units will be operated within ±1% of peak turbine efficiency (1% range), as specified in the BPA Load Shaping Guidelines (Appendix C).
 Turbine unit flow and power output at the lower and upper limits of the 1% range for various heads are defined in Table TDA-6.
-During the rest of the year, units will be operated within the 1% range except as specifically requested by BPA for load requirements.
+While not required to do so in the off-season, units will normally be operated within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Operation outside the 1% range is allowed if needed for power generation or other needs.

 When necessary to operate turbines outside of the 1% range, units will be selected according to the following guidance: Units 7 through 14 will be selected first, spacing by at least one unit.
 For example, the following sequence might be used (assumes units are available): 7, 9, 11, 13, 15, 5, 2, 1, 8, etc. Since each successive unit in this order is thought to pass more fish, this outage priority order is intended to have a lower negative impact on fish during turbine unit passage, if units are taken out of service in this order.